 Each student will write an essay of a maximum of 4000 words.
-The essay will be due on 18 December 2015.
+The essay will be due on 12 December 2016.
 Guidelines for this assignment will be provided by the instructor during the first weekend session.
+The book by Donald J. Savoie (What is Government Good At?
+McGill-Queen's University Press, 2015) will play a central role in this assignment.